 From academic tutoring in specific classes to conversational language practice and general studying tips and techniques, GUTS has a program to help you!

-GUTS was created in 1974 as a student organization dedicated to empowering students as active, independent learners and to cultivate a prosperous educational environment.
+GUTS was created in 1974 as a student organization dedicated to empowering students to be active, independent learners and to cultivate a prosperous educational environment.
 Students, peer tutors, and staff work together through a system of cooperative learning to foster their personal and academic growth.

 The purpose of GUTS is:

-- To provide UW-Madison students with free tutorial assistance in a variety of subjects and encourage their personal and academic growth.
+- To provide UW-Madison students with free tutorial and academic support assistance in a variety of subjects and encourage their personal and academic growth.

-- To provide volunteer, peer-tutoring opportunities for students.
+- To provide volunteer, peer-tutoring and leadership opportunities for students.

-- To provide opportunities for staff members to develop leadership skills by administering and coordinating the tutorial programs.
+- To provide opportunities for staff members to develop leadership skills by administering and coordinating the various GUTS programs.

-In 1979, GUTS and HASH were unified under one administrative staff with a Board of Advisors.
-The name GUTS/HASH remained in place until May 1992 when it was shortened simply to Greater University Tutoring Service, or GUTS.
-It was felt this name change more accurately reflects the university-wide services offered by our program.
-Since 1992, minor changes in program names and staff position titles have been made.
-One of the more recent changes to the program includes our partnership since 2008-2009 with the Center for First-Year Experience, which supervises the GUTS Directors.
+1992 – In May, the name GUTS-HASH was shortened to GUTS (The Greater University Tutoring Service).
+It was felt this name change more accurately reflects the university-wide services offered by our programs.
+Since then, minor changes in program names and staff position titles have been made.

-During the 2018-2019 academic year, GUTS will transition from a Registered Student Organization (RSO) funded by allocable segregated fees to an RSO funded by non-allocable segregated fees.
+2018-2019 – GUTS transitioned from a Registered Student Organization (RSO) funded by allocable segregated fees to an RSO funded by non-allocable segregated fees.
 In addition to this funding change, GUTS is now supported by a full-time professional staff member to help manage the transition, oversee GUTS administrative operations, and maintain relationships with the larger learning support community across campus.